West Gilgo Beach, New York: History

-West Gilgo Beach was founded on Sept 18, 1939 by residents of High Hill Beach, who were displaced by the creation of Jones Beach State Park.
+West Gilgo Beach was founded on Sept 18, 1939, by residents of High Hill Beach, who were displaced by the creation of Jones Beach State Park.
 About 60 of the original houses were moved by barge or the newly constructed road, from the Zachs Bay section of Jones Beach to the new community.
 Since then, the West Gilgo Beach Association has grown to approximately 80 houses.

 Description

 Originally almost entirely a summer community, over half of the houses are now winterized, and there is a mix of full-time and second home residents.
-The community hosts a small non-denominational church, a self-service library, an unmanned post office, and small firehouses that have hoses on carts.
+The community behosts a small non-denominational church, a self-service library, an unmanned post office, and rsmall firehouses that have hoses on carts.
 Residents depend on central well water and individual septic tanks.

 It also provides the only land access to the Unqua Corinthian Yacht Club.

-The land is not owned by the residents, but is on long-term lease from the town of Babylon.
+aThe land is not owned by the residents, but is on long-term lease from the town of Babylon.
 In the early 1990s, there was litigation by New York State not to extend the lease.
 After much negotiation, the lease was renewed, with a ramp-up in costs.